 - mark the absence in line with statutory guidance with authorisation being at the discretion of the Principal.
-An Admin Assistant (Attendance) will gather the information regarding absence and mark the register appropriately giving consistency and allowing for more effective data interrogation.
-The reasons given for absence will be noted on the school system by an Admin Assistant (Attendance) - mark the absence as unauthorised in the first instance if no reason for absence has been given - telephone or text parents on the first day of absence if we have not received a reason.
-An Admin Assistant (Attendance) will ring the parents of those students that are marked absent in registration and whose parents have not rung in, which begins at 11am - where no contact is made the Admin Assistant (Attendance) will liaise with the school Attendance and Welfare Officer for further investigation - any missing students' names are passed to their Pastoral Manager/Learning Manager/Sixth Form Tutor
+A member of the Admin Team will gather the information regarding absence and mark the register appropriately giving consistency and allowing for more effective data interrogation.
+The reasons given for absence will be noted on the school system by a member of the Admin Team - mark the absence as unauthorised in the first instance if no reason for absence has been given - telephone or text parents / carers on the first day of absence if we have not received a reason.
+A member of the Admin Team will ring the parents / carers of those students that are marked absent in registration and whose parents / carers have not rung in - where no contact is made a member of the Admin Team will liaise with the school's Attendance and Welfare Officer for further investigation - if telephone contact is not made and there are absences with no reason given, then our Attendance and Welfare Officer will continue to attempt to make contact with parents / carers and may make a home visit to establish reason for absence - if no contact can be made, school may refer to the Local Authority for the child being missing in education